evannetwork/generator-evan/README.md

 ```

 This sub generator will ask for each data that is needed to specify the basic structure of your
 dapp.
-Each new dapp will placed within the "dapps" folder of your basi project.You can shoose one of
+Each new dapp will placed within the "dapps" folder of your basi project.
+You can shoose one
-4 DApp templates for a fast development start.
+of several templates for a fast development start.

+1. Angular 5
   1. Single DApp = Mostly used for handling OnePage Apps for a Dashboard or Contract Select View.
   2. Dashboard DApp = Represents a DApp that handles a Dashboard with left side panel navigation, that can organize and open other DApps.
   3. DataContract DApp = A single DApp for creating and viewing a DataContract.
 The DApp includes the basic routing for contract addresses and the logic for creating a new data contract and setting some data.
-4. Custom Contract DApp = A single DApp that includes your custom smart contract ABI definition.
-The DApp includes the basic routing for contract addresses and the logic for creating a new data contract and setting some data.
+  4. Digital Twin = Create, view and change data of your own digital twin.
+The yeoman script will generate a customized formular for you, that allows to enter several metadata.

+2. VueJS
+  1. Hello World = DApp that handles basic login and contract creation.

 After you created your DApp, you can now build your DApps by running: